 Our first visit is to High Peak, a Queen Anne style house built in 1891, located at Neika on the slopes of the spectacular Mt Wellington.
 The extensive garden was begun soon after the house was completed, its early establishment evidenced by the huge old conifers on the drive and the many large old trees and shrubs, including many magnificent rhododendrons.
 There is a sense of isolation in this subalpine environment of forest and pristine creeks, and this is what made High Peak such a perfect summer retreat for generations of the Grant family from the late 1800s.

-Day 3: Monday 31 January, Hobart – Russell Falls – Collinsvale – MONA – Hobart
+Day 3: Monday 27 January, Hobart – Richmond – Collinsvale – MONA – Hobart

-We then travel to a private garden at Collinsvale, situated in the foothills of Mount Wellington and only 25 minutes from Hobart.
+We then travel to a private garden at Collinsvale, situated in the foothills of Mount Wellington.
 At an elevation of 350m above sea level it is in a picturesque valley with panoramic mountain views.
 Once apple orchards, Janette and Jason Good started with a blank canvas over 18 years ago and have transformed this private garden into over an acre of English cottage style garden with many twisting paths, arbours, ponds and a stream.
 It is truly seasonal with a wide array of plants and trees.
 There are also lots of animals to enjoy, including chickens, ducks, a pony and donkey.
 Certainly a garden to relax in and take in the fresh air.
-Here we will have a delightful lunch in the garden.

 This afternoon we travel to the Berriedale Peninsula and the Museum of Old and New Art (MONA), an art museum that is the antithesis of the traditional gallery.
 It was created to be shocking, educational and entertaining with the confronting themes of passion, death and decay explored in unflinching detail.
 The controversial artworks are all from the private collections of David Walsh, a mathematician and art collector who made his money perfecting algorithms that let him beat casinos and bookies at their own game.